Lake Fontana Fishing Guide Service

 Smallmouth can be found feeding in the top water column as well as chasing bait fish in the summer months from June to September.
 As the water cools the bronze back fish can be caught in small streams, rivers, and creeks throwing small grubs, hand tied hair jigs and float n’ fly jigs.
 These methods of fishing makes for an absolute fish catching experience that will not be forgotten!

 The largemouth tend to stay in the backs of these creeks during the spring and summer months feeding on baitfish and bream.
-Popular fishing methods include topwater, jigs, soft plastics (texas rigged) as well as spinnerbaits.
+Popular fishing methods include topwater, jigs, soft plastics, and spinnerbaits.
 During the early fall and colder winter months largemouth can be found chasing baitfish near the bottom on main channel points and secondary points.
 Float n’ flies, hair jigs as well as finesse type baits are most popular during the colder months.